ykim92/cdmmobilewebadd/README.md

 'index.php' is the main webpage that displays the form for you to input file and metadata.
 Upon submit, it will pass the input to 'process.php', which uploads the file and metadata to your server as a Pending Item in the Approval Queue.
 Status message of whether the upload was successful or not will be displayed, including any error messages.

-The entire UI is created with jQuery Mobile and is fully customizable with jQuery Mobile's online editor, [ThemeRoller](http://jquerymobile.com/themeroller/).

 Installation
 ---------------